-Technology and Equipment Resource Request(s) Dollar Amount Already Request ed in Recent Program Review? (yes/no) Program Goal (cut and paste from program review) Connected to Assessment Results and Plans?
-(List the course and SLO or PLO and Academic Year) or Does other data support your resource requests?
+Technology and Equipment Already Requested in Recent Program Review? (yes/no) Program Goal (cut and paste from program review) Connected to Assessment Results and Plans?
+(List the course and SLO or PLO and Academic Year) Does other data support your resource requests?
 If so, explain the metric and trend or result.
 (1-3 sentences) How will this resource contribute to student success?
-(1-3 sentences) Alignment with College (List Goal A- E) Alignment with PCCD Goal (List Goal A-E) Portable projectors (2) Wireless Earphones (20) \$2,500 No These resources will support with differential teaching Goal 2 and 3 Goal C
+(1-3 sentences) Alignment with College (List Goal A-E) Alignment with PCCD Goal (List Goal A-E)